Weiallin/odin-recipes/README.md

 # odin-recipes
 TOP HTML Recipes

+v1.8.20.22

 This project is to test my knowledge up to this point on HTML.
 For this project I will be building a basic recipe website using only HTML.
-I will come back to and improve on this website once I learn more about CSS.
+I will come back and improve on this website once I learn more about CSS.

 This website will consist of a main index page or a homepage.